Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach: Introduction

-The structure of the paper is the following.
-In Sec.\ \ref{sec:gen} we introduce the basic definitions needed to map out 2DTS experiments to a nonlinear current computed microscopically within a given model.
-We discuss standard results in the monochromatic and impulsive limit for the driving pulses, and reproduce within a diagrammatic language the standard results derived in the literature for 2DTS in two-level systems.
-In Sec.\ \ref{sec:mod} we extend the formalism to dispersive electronic systems and consider as an example a toy model for a CDW transition.
-We discuss the main steps needed to obtain a semi-analytical form of the 2D signal, by highlighting the different signatures in the 2D maps that can be ascribed to diamagnetic vs.\ paramagnetic processes.
-The effects of propagation in a dispersive medium are discussed in Sect. \ref{sec:prop}, where we provide a general formula to account for them.
-We then discuss a specific application to recent 2DTS measurements of Josephson plasmons in cuprate superconductors, where they influence in a crucial way the form of the 2D map.
+In Sec.\ \ref{sec:mod} we extend the formalism to dispersive electronic systems and consider as an example a toy model for a semiconducting-like band structure.
+We discuss the main steps needed to obtain a semi-analytical form of the 2D signal, that are encoded in the set of Eqs.\ \ref{eq:scheme}-\ref{eq:jdiatot2}.
+The main goal of this Section is to highlight the different signatures in the 2D maps that can be ascribed to diamagnetic-like vs.\ paramagnetic-like processes.
+As we shall discuss in the following, these subsets of processes are interesting \textit{per se} since they can be relevant in contexts beyond the toy model considered here.

+A final aspect addressed in the manuscript is the generalization of Eq.\ \ref{eq:appr} to absorbing and bulk systems.
+In this case, one cannot simply approximate the 2D detected signal $E_{2D}(t,\tau)$ by the nonlinear current generated inside the material, since the latter depends on the local value of the gauge potential within the sample.
+We will show that one can extend Eq.\ \ref{eq:tot} to include two ingredients: (i) the boundary conditions at the sample/vacuum interfaces, that connect the external field $A_{\text{ext}}$ to the internal one via the refractive index $n(\omega)$ of the material; (ii) the propagation effects inside the sample, that modify the four-wave mixing process behind the generation of a nonlinear current.
+Eq.\ \ref{eq:tot} can then be generalized to: \begin{widetext}

+\end{widetext} where $M(\omega_1,\omega_2,\omega_3)$ is a function of $n(\omega)$ that depends on the detection scheme (reflection or transmission), which can be thought of as a nonlinear generalization of the usual Fresnel coefficients.
+The explicit form of Eq.\ \ref{eq:genfre} to the case of reflection from a bulk sample is presented in Eq.\ \ref{eq:genout}, and its analogous in transmission is given in the Supplementary Material (SM) \cite{fiore_}, where we also provide detailed steps for its derivation.
+As a case study of the relevance of this generalization we discuss in Secs.\ \ref{sec:plasmon1}-\ref{sec:plasmon3} the nonlinear response of superconducting Josephson plasmons in cuprate superconductors.
 In Sec.\ \ref{sec:con} we provide the final comments and an outlook on possible extensions of the present work.
-Since the present manuscript aims at a pedagogical discussion of several relevant aspects, we provide further technical details, along with useful formulas for the computation of the 2D maps, in the Supplementary Material \cite{fiore_}.
+Since the manuscript aims at a pedagogical discussion of several relevant aspects, we provide further technical details, along with useful formulas for the computation of the 2D maps, in the SM \cite{fiore_}.